sarachitgaran/coursera/README.md

 # Reproducible analysis example - R

+I'm adding a new line to README file.

 This is an example project repository to illustrate what a reproducible analysis might look like as discussed in more detail in the [Reproducibility in Cancer Informatics course](https://github.com/jhudsl/Reproducibility_in_Cancer_Informatics).
 It can be used as a template or otherwise borrowed from.